Puerto Rico asks Congress for help with delayed disaster relief loan

 The strained electric utility will need yet another cash infusion in the next 30 to 45 days, he said.

+It said the conditions would include "important steps that will be taken to protect federal taxpayer investments while ensuring funding is available quickly when needed."

+The Treasury Department said Puerto Rico could use the money to make loans to PREPA and other public corporations.

-(Reporting by Hilary Russ in New York; Additional reporting by Roberta Rampton in Washington; Editing by James Dalgleish)
+(Reporting by Hilary Russ in New York; Additional reporting by Roberta Rampton in Washington; Editing by James Dalgleish and Lisa Shumaker)